njablonski/ExeniaCampaign/README.md

 The players who control the _**Paradise**_ and the _**Pursuit**_ will form the Rebel team, and the players who control the _**Gauntlet**_ and the _**Nemesis**_ will form the Imperial team.

 Once Carriers have been chosen, each team should work together to assign Starfighter Wings to their Carriers.
 There are four Rebel Starfighter Wings and four Imperial Starfighter Wings.
 Each Carrier can host two Starfighter Wings.
 Once each team has assigned Starfighter Wings to their Carriers, you're ready to record your initial status and begin the first strategic turn.
+Carriers begin with 1 Fuel and 1 Supply.

 ### Rebel Starfighter Wings